 - Imaging Tests: – In order to determine the degree ofmetastasis, or spread of the cancer, several imaging methods may be used, such as X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI).
 These procedures are used to detect abnormalities such as cancerous tissues.
 Nodal and metastatic staging can be found by using Ct scan of thorax and abdomen.
 MRI is for local extension of disease and possibility of pelvic lymphadenopathy.

-Treatment of Bladder Cancer: – The treatment of bladder cancer depends upon a number of factors, such as the type and stage of the cancer, overall health of individual.
+The treatment of bladder cancer depends upon a number of factors, such as the type and stage of the cancer, overall health of individual.
 Treatment of Bladder Cancer includes,

 - Surgical therapy:- Surgical therapy includes: